Oisota/MyBlog/src/blog/long-functions.md

 Updating the function then becomes impossible due to other modules depending on it.
 These effects can be mitigated to some extent by languages that support private variable scope inside modules and classes, but short functions should still be avoided due to the cognitive load mentioned earlier.

-Having short functions can also result in logic getting spread around the code base making it difficult to reason about the program overall.
+Having short functions can also result in logic getting spread around the code making it difficult to reason about the program overall.
 Understanding the code requires searching through files and directories rather than reading the code top to bottom.

 ## Code Examples